Nutritious Food Basket (NFB)

 Since 1998, the Simcoe Muskoka District Health Unit (SMDHU) and other Ontario Public Health Units (PHUs) have been mandated to monitor food affordability using the Nutritious Food Basket (NFB) by relating the cost of the NFB to household incomes.
 The NFB is a survey tool that measures the cost of basic healthy eating as represented by current national nutrition recommendations and average food purchasing patterns.
 Survey results are used to calculate the monthly cost of a NFB for households of different compositions and income sources.

-In May/June 2022, Simcoe Muskoka District Health Unit staff conducted the NFB survey in Simcoe County and in the District Municipality of Muskoka separately.
+In June 2023, Simcoe Muskoka District Health Unit staff conducted the NFB survey in Simcoe County and in the District Municipality of Muskoka separately.
 Surveyors visited a pre-determined sample of 14 grocery stores and recorded the price of the same 61 foods in each store.
 Every effort is made to include a balance of “regular” and “budget” grocery stores from all the major supermarket chains in the area, and to ensure that stores chosen for the survey come from a balance of lower, middle and higher-level economic areas of the region.

 The foods surveyed included a variety of relatively inexpensive and widely consumed choices from Canada’s Food Guide that can be used to prepare a whole week’s worth of healthy meals and snacks.
 They include:

 - Vegetables and fruits

 - Milk and other dairy products

 - Meats, fish and poultry